jvirico/normality-tests-pvalues-boxcoxtransformations/README.md

 Fig. 4.
 Evaluating normality of transformed data distribution using Box-Cox transformation.

 ## Conclusions
 The fact of not being able to assume normality affects mainly to hypothesis parametrics like *t-test* and *ANOVA*, and also to regression models, e.g. linear regression assumes the residuals are normally distributed with zero-mean [3].

 These and other statistical methods require the data to follow a normal, or near normal, distribution.
 The presented methods are usefull to discover the normality of a data distribution.
 As we have seen, Box-Cox is a family of transformation that helps to fix the non-linearity of the data, and to fix unequal variances [4].

 ## Dependencies
-Installing dependencies:
 > pip install -r requirements.txt